CalvinBarajas/RobotArm/README.md

 <li><strong>Step 06:</strong> Connect each motor one-by-one and change the motor's ID (1, 2, 3, 4).
 Check the wiring diagram before connecting anything.
 Basically, CABLE-20 (250mm 3-pin) that came with your motor (a.k.a., servo, actuator, etc.) connects to the left-hand-side (looking at the motor from the back) so that the GND (ground) pin is facing the middle part of the motor.
 There are a ton of diagrams on the web showing you this.</li>

 <li><strong>Step 07:</strong> Once the IDs are set, begin assembling the arm.
 Start with motor 1 (shoulder) and play with the code.
-Add motor 2 and play with the code some more, repeat for the remaining motors testing and observing along the way.</li>
+Add motor 2 and play with the code some more, repeat for the remaining motors testing and observing along the way.
+Once you have a fully assembled arm, bring power up to 11.5 or 12 VDC (volts direct current).</li>

 <li><strong>Step 08:</strong> Now film your working arm and upload it to YouTube.</li>